Princy0/Restaurant-Management/README.md

 - You can contact me for contributing more prjects :
 - Email : Princepn029@gmail.com
 - Linkedin : https://www.linkedin.com/in/princeprajapati/
 ## License

-This project is licensed under the MIT License.
+under the MIT License.
 See the `LICENSE` file for more information.